About People’s Action/Institute

 - Demonstrated ability to thrive in environments with multiple stakeholders, frequent change, and diverse objectives;

 - Excellent strategic thinking, operations, quantitative, and qualitative skills;

 - Ability to gather and synthesize information from a wide variety of people and sources;

 Compensation and Benefits:

-Location: Based in our Chicago, IL office.
-Washington, D.C. or remote locations may be considered.
+Location: Can be based in our Chicago, IL office, Washington, D.C., or remote locations may be considered.

-Benefits include: Health Insurance, Dental Insurance, Vision Insurance, Medical and Dependent Care Flex Spending Account, 401(k) plan, Long-Term Disability Insurance, Life Insurance, 11 paid holidays plus the last two weeks of the year that include Christmas Eve/Christmas Day as well as, New Year’s Eve/New Year’s Day, and you accrue two weeks of vacation your first year or employment.
+Benefits include: Health Insurance, Dental Insurance, Vision Insurance, Medical, and Dependent Care Flex Spending Account, 401(k) plan, Long-Term Disability Insurance, Life Insurance, 11 paid holidays plus the last two weeks of the year that include Christmas Eve/Christmas Day as well as, New Year’s Eve/New Year’s Day, and you accrue two weeks of vacation your first year of employment.

 Commitment to Disability, Diversity, Equity, and Inclusion: